imStav/tracking-rickandmorty/README.md

 ## The project

-**Tracking Rick & Morty** is a minimalistic app that aims to track the characters status of the TV show *Rick & Morty*.
+**Tracking Rick & Morty** is a minimalistic app that aims to track the characters statuses of the TV show *Rick & Morty*.
 All the data are retrieved thanks to [rickandmortyapi.com](https://rickandmortyapi.com/)

 ### Technologies